-Pizzeria Locale: Your New Favorite Pizza.
+Pizzeria Locale: Your Favorite Boulder Pizza!

 Simply put: Boulder is a foodie town.
 You’ll find everything from dive-y college burger joints, to trendy gourmet-fusion tapas bars, farm-to-table spots, chic big ticket hubs, and a couple hole-in-the-walls that will change your life.
 Now, Colorado may not be known for it’s pizza, but it should be…

 If you’re familiar with the exceptional fine-dining at Frasca, then you probably know Pizzeria Locale.
 Nestled between Frasca and Caffe (now closed), Pizzeria Locale serves up Napoli-style pizza with fantastic salads, cocktails, and service that offer a refreshing change from many other local eateries.

 We headed down Pearl St. just before dusk and found a bustling and cheerful crowd already mingling at the bar waiting to be seated.
 We were greeted by a modern, bright dining area (a nice break from the darker, more rustic restaurant interiors in Boulder) with an open kitchen and Italian stone oven, plus a communal bar.
 Boulder was treated to it’s first warm weekend of the year so the garage door was up, connecting a patio bar to the main bar.
 We sipped a couple of cocktails as we waited for our table.
 (The Limoncello is refreshingly light!)